 What Is Friendsgiving

 Friendsgiving is an opportunity to get together with your closest friends for a nontraditional Thanksgiving meal.
 The memories I have made are like reels highlighting the best of every season of life.
 There was the Thanksgiving party at a clubhouse with pool tables and a lot of dancing, the gathering with more than 20 friends that involved karaoke and Pictionary, the road trip to see Usher in St. Louis, and most recently, the get together at a friend’s house where someone made a whole turkey but no one knew how to carve it.
-Someone stepped in as tribute and made an attempt that made sure that at least half the turkey positively went to waste.
-In case you have never made one, that turkey is so much work: it takes someone who is savvy to know how to season and stuff it and then wait basically a half day for it to cook.
-Getting to the finish line to then realize you can’t even dig in is terrible enough.

 It is not solely about not having Thanksgiving plans, it just requires wanting to celebrate the other family in your life.

-It is no surprise Friendsgiving has gotten so popular over the year, so much so that Google Trends show searches for the term have exponentially spiked over the last three years, and most food-centric media platforms have released some sort of Friendsgiving guide.
+It is no surprise Friendsgiving has gotten so popular over the year, so much so that Google Trends shows searches for the term have exponentially spiked over the last three years, and most food-centric media platforms have released some sort of Friendsgiving guide.
 The thing is that in the global world we now live in, it is more common than ever to have a fragmented family who lives all over the country.
 Families themselves have changed, and it is easy for non-relatives — our friends — to take the role of family members in our lives.
 They are coworkers we share our day-to-day lives with, the friend that knows the nitty-gritty about our dating life, the friend who is our trusted fellow concertgoer, or the one who is always down for some gym time.
 It is not solely about — and doesn’t require — not having Thanksgiving plans, it just requires wanting to celebrate the other family in your life.

 There are not that many secrets to a good Friendsgiving, and the time people host it varies, but for us, it has always been the weekend before Thanksgiving week before those with families nearby head out of town for their own shot at the family turkey trot.
 Every group of friend’s dynamic is unique, but the most important ingredient in any Friendsgiving recipe is — wait for it — a group of close friends.
 The rest is all up to you.
 Make it a potluck where everyone brings one dish that they love or a pizza party where you just order in and drink wine.
-Make it a bite-size food only event where you get to show off your Charcuterie board-building skills, or simply a movie or game night.
+Make it a bite-size food-only event where you get to show off your Charcuterie board-building skills, or simply a movie or game night.

 And then, when I come home, I have eaten my share of food for the rest of the week, but I am as buoyant as a boat.
 I come home, call my parents and sit through an hour-long conversation about the non-plans they also have.
 We all relish on the fact that we may not be close in geography, but good conversation and fellowship are all anyone has ever needed to feel like the world is a friendly place, and we can all make it through the rest of the holiday season feeling a little less alone.